hanwenzhang123/bu-cs622-programming/week3/README.md

 # Generics
 ## primitives
 - primitives are faster, we can store a reasonable amount of them in memory
+- each primitive has a corresponding wrapper class and auto boxing automatically converts the primitive into its wrapper class (generic type) and vice versa

-- there are 7 primitives
+## 7 primitives
 1. boolean -> Boolean
 2. byte -> Byte
 3. int -> Integer